 English faculty will conduct writing Placement Assessment.
-All incoming first year students will be enrolled in ENG 101.
-English faculty will be doing their own pretest and posttest on the first day of class to determine if they remain in ENG 101 or promoted to ENG 102.
+All incoming first year students will be enrolled in ENG 101 - College Composition I. English faculty will administer their own pretest on the first day of class to determine if they remain in ENG 101 or advance to ENG 102 - College Composition II.